The promise of voice AI in game development

 Why does this matter?
 The latest advancements in voice AI bring with it a host of new opportunities for creatives, game developers, game media, and more.

 Leviathan Games, developers of titles featuring well-known IP such as Spider-Man and The Lord of the Rings, has started using voice AI in its dev cycle.
 “Creatives will always look for new frontiers to push the creative boundaries.
 Look at how 3D animation software has changed over the past decade,” said Wyeth Ridgway, the owner and technical director of Leviathan Games.
 “Pixar animators reshaped the direction of the industry by developing their own disruptive software for modeling, rendering, animation, and lightning.
-And, now we’re seeing parallels with voice AI technology advancements that have the potential to totally change game development.”
+And now we’re seeing parallels with voice AI technology advancements that have the potential to totally change game development.”

 Voice AI is worlds apart from concatenative text-to-speech

-Traditional, or concatenative TTS, works by stitching together, or concatenating, different pre-recorded sounds to form words and sentences.
+Traditional, or concatenative, TTS works by stitching together, or concatenating, different pre-recorded sounds to form words and sentences.
 It requires voice actors to record hundreds of hours of dialogues, and a lot of manual work to carefully label these sounds.

 Because of this, it is extremely difficult to add support for new voices with concatenative TTS.